imsrgadich/indoor_position_fingerprint/observations.md

 - **With increase in BLE beacons the probability of localization error reduces due to power measurement noise and quantization effects, it cannot be reduced below a limiting value.**

 ###### Characterization of the measurement noise:
-- **"understanding of the power measurement errors due to the hardware in the terminal is important especially when the propagation map is made from experimantal data."**
+	- "understanding of the power measurement errors due to the hardware in the terminal is important especially when the propagation map is made from experimantal data."
 	- So difference in the quality of sensors/measuring devices have to be accounted for.
 	- 5dB of variation across different measuring devices.
+	- At a fixed position the measurement of RSS varies and has sd of 2.5dBm.

+- There is always a trade-off between number of AP's vs overlap of signals.
+For better accuracy, we need more AP's but at the cost of interfering signals.

 ## Suggestions for the project:
 - BLE beacons RSS values in addition to proximity motion detector data, Active ahead predictive data (Active+ data, if lights are dim then it is less likely that someone is around) can improve the accuracy of the position.